Go for a Girls Getaway to the Spa Capital of the Balkans – Velingrad

 One of the loveliest things you can see in Velingrad is its many chapels and churches.
-I found by accident probably the most colorful of all, with the kindest woman assisting the visitors.
-She was sitting inside, under the walls and dome painted in cartoon-like colors portraying scenes from the Bible.
+I found by accident probably the most colourful of all, with the kindest woman assisting the visitors.
+She was sitting inside, under the walls and dome painted in cartoon-like colours portraying scenes from the Bible.
 This sweet old lady was wearing (obviously) a wig.
 I couldn’t stop myself from thinking that probably she suffers from a disease that causes her baldness but this didn’t prevent her to be a warm, positive and humble person that shows nothing less than kindness to everyone who enters the door of this chapel.

-The chapel that my girlfriends and I visited is the one in the park in Ludgene neighborhood.
+The chapel that my girlfriends and I visited is the one in the park in Ludgene neighbourhood.
 Its name is ‘Zhivotopriemniy izvor’ meaning Life-fostering source because the chapel is built on a place of a mineral spring.

 More about the chapels and churches in and around Velingrad (that are all charming and different in style and story), you can read on velingrad-bg.com, a site that offers a comprehensive and updated information about the destination.

 Tsepina Fortress deserves to be visited on a beautiful day when the clear sky allows seeing the panorama around the hill.
 From the fortress, there are just several ruins left but there is no doubt that the place has a special energy and it is especially beautiful in fall.